PeteMaina/HTML-CSS/README.md

 Semantic HTML structure.
 All Browser compatibility

-for developers, designers, businesses...
+for developers, designers, businesses... etc.

-Goal is to showcase web design skills, improve front-end development
+Goal is to showcase web design skills, improve front-end development.

-NOTE: NOT ALL F MY PROJECTS INVOLVING INCLUDED LANGUAGES ARE ON THIS REPOSITORY
+NOTE: NOT ALL OF MY PROJECTS INVOLVING INCLUDED LANGUAGES ARE ON THIS REPOSITORY